k-vx/Matebook_13_14_2020_Hackintosh_OpenCore/README.md

 7. [Daliansky](https://github.com/daliansky) for instructions on AppleALC and ALCPlugFix.

-8. All the friends in QQ Group who support my work😊.
+8. All the friends in QQ Group who support my work.